JuliaDynamics/DrWatson.jl/docs/src/index.md

 See the [Functionality](@ref) section to get an impression of what you can do with DrWatson.
 To install, simply type `] add DrWatson` in your Julia session.
 DrWatson is part of [JuliaDynamics](https://juliadynamics.github.io/JuliaDynamics/), check out our [website](https://juliadynamics.github.io/JuliaDynamics/) for more cool stuff!

-!!! tip "Star us on GitHub!"
+!!! note "Star us on GitHub!"
     If you like DrWatson the please consider starring the [GitHub repository](https://github.com/JuliaDynamics/DrWatson.jl).
 This gives as an accurate lower bound of the number of people the software has helped!

 ## Rationale